-The Council will maximise the potential for strengthening both local and strategic green infrastructure (GI) assets across the District.
-Development will protect and This_will_be_achieved_by_protecting_and_enhancing enhance existing GI assets and linkages and adding to the local network for the benefit of both the natural environment and the health and wellbeing of the community.
-This policy will be considered in conjunction with other policies in this Plan the_LPR affecting the status and provision of GI in the District.
+The Council will strengthen both local and strategic green infrastructure (GI) assets across the District.
+This will be achieved by protecting and enhancing existing GI assets and linkages and adding to the local network for the benefit of both the natural environment and the health and wellbeing of the community.
+This policy will be considered in conjunction with other policies in the LPR affecting the status and provision of GI in the District.

-Depending on their location, nature and scale, all-development proposals should will:
+Depending on their location, nature and scale, development proposals should:

 - a.
-Protect and/or enhance existing GI and the functions this performs, and - b.
+Protect and/or enhance existing GI and the functions this performs, - b.
 Create additional GI which is integrated into the overall development design from the outset; and - c.
 Take opportunities to achieve multi-functionality by bringing GI functions together.

-Proposals for GI will be encouraged supported where they:
+Proposals for GI will be supported where they:

-- d.
-Help to mitigate and adapt to the causes of and address the impacts of climate change and boost resilience through sustainable drainage measures such as which sustainable drainage, minimalizing minimise urban heating, flood risk management, and maximising GI habitats to sequester carbon and provide environmental cooling and insulation functions;

-- e. create Generate high quality GI which creates an attractive and distinctive setting to new development, enhancing any existing asset that may be present.
+- Help to mitigate and adapt to the impacts of climate change and boost resilience through sustainable drainage measures which minimise urban heating, flood risk and maximising GI habitats to sequester carbon and provide environmental cooling and insulation functions; - e.
+Generate high quality GI which creates an attractive and distinctive setting to new development, enhancing any existing asset that may be present.
 This should be planned and designed from the outset as a network of multifunctional green and blue spaces and other natural features which identify and respond to the site's local context.
-Proposals for GI will be expected to be designed in accordance with the most up to date recognised GI standards: - f.
-Can provide pleasant and safe 'green routes' to commute or travel on foot, cycle and horseback which help to link parts of urban areas and to the surrounding countryside along blue (water) and green corridors; - g. contribute to biodiversity net gain Enhance the natural environment and natural processes to improve biodiversity and increase natural capital whilst and seeking opportunities to use green infrastructure to extend wildlife corridors and provide habitat connectivity, particularly in urban areas and where it contributes to nature recovery networks; - h. create greenspaces within the Use the GI network that can to help improve health and wellbeing and promote local social interaction and community networks; - i. can be used to Increase its attractiveness as a recreation opportunity and to increase support accessibility to public open spaces that which are adaptable and capable of accommodating multiple uses and users of varying ability; - j.
+Proposals for GI will be expected to be designed in accordance with the most up to date recognised GI standards; - f.
+Can provide pleasant and safe 'green routes' to commute or travel on foot, cycle and horseback which help to link parts of urban areas and to the surrounding countryside along blue (water) and green corridors; - g.
+Enhance the natural environment and natural processes to improve biodiversity and increase natural capital whilst seeking opportunities to use green infrastructure to extend wildlife corridors and provide habitat connectivity, particularly in urban areas and where it contributes to nature recovery networks; - h.
+Use the GI network to help improve health and wellbeing and promote local social interaction and community networks; - i.
+Increase its attractiveness as a recreation opportunity and support accessibility to public open spaces which are adaptable and capable of accommodating multiple uses of varying ability; - j.
 Restore and open up historic routeways such as hollow ways and drovers roads, avenues and access to historic parks; - k.
 Does not involve the culverting of watercourses, except where essential to allow highways and / or other infrastructure to cross; - I. Protect, enhance and support the creation of integrated constructed wetlands, 'wet woodland' habitats, ponds, lakes, reed beds, raingardens, and floodplain meadows; - m.
 Make appropriate provision to protect, enhance, improve and maintain accessible networks of blue corridors, including the restoration of chalk streams and their catchments, de-culverting, back water creation, de-silting, naturalising the channel through in-channel habitat enhancements and removal of structures where appropriate; - n.
 Maintain and enhance natural drainage features; and - o.
-Provide 'buffer strips' of vegetation along the banks of water courses.
+Provide undeveloped buffer zones along the banks of water courses in accordance with policy SP6.